hackclub/some-assembly-required/README.md

 This clock is going _fast_.
 You're seeing something like one vibration every microsecond, which is about 1000000 vibrations per second.
 We call each one of these vibrations a "clock tick".
 These are important for us because for every clock tick, the CPU reads one instruction.

 ### Saving data
 You may have heard the term “memory” thrown around when talking about computers.
-Usually when people use that term, they’re referring to random access memory, or RAM, which is a type of short term storage your computer has.
+Usually when people use that term, they’re referring to random access memory, or **RAM**, which is a type of short term storage your computer has.

 <p align="center">
   <br />